Fiber Supplements for Constipation: Your Best Options

 If you suspect your constipation is probably due to diet, dehydration or perhaps a change in routine (traveler’s constipation is a real thing!), then taking a fiber supplement for a few weeks may provide you with relief.

 If however, your constipation doesn’t resolve after taking dietary fiber supplement or you have other symptoms including blood in your stool, consult your physician or other healthcare provider.

-Best Fiber Supplements for Constipation
+Best Fiber Supplements for Constipation or IBS

 The best fiber supplement for constipation is one that works for you and your lifestyle.
 Some fibers that are easy to incorporate into your daily routine, and that are unlikely to cause unwanted side effects: